 Failure to Serve the State is a Failure to Be the State

 All citizens of the empire are expected to perform a term of duty to the Empire in one of three ways; as an armed milita member, a sailor in the Zagathurian Army, or as a member of the Corps of Engineers.
 Beastfolk are expected to serve for twelve months following their sixth birthday, humans twenty-four months after their seventeenth birthday, and fae are expected to commit four years of their life following their 60th birthday.
 Failure to report for your duty is grounds to have your citizenship revoked.

 Desecration of a burial site or the intentional perversion of a soul in Twilight is a capital offense that is punishable with the death sentence.

-On the eastern shore of the charted world rises a mountain topped by an impossibly tall tower cloaked in mist.
+On the western shore of the charted world rises a mountain topped by an impossibly tall tower cloaked in mist.
 Atop it sits the Varðmaðr who sees everything and remembers all.
 Those brave enough may attempt climb the tower in hope of enlightenment.
 Those who reach the pinnacle may ask any one question and receive an answer directly from the Varðmaðr himself.
 Those who would scale the tower in search of darker goal must beware Varðmaðr Vaka’s mettalic guardians.

 Sanctums: Varðmaðr Vaka